turgu1/esp32-oberon-compiler/README.md

 - The .smb file output has been modified to get exported variable offsets instead of an export sequence number.
 The code generator is relying on the ELF linker to resolve the location of data sections.
 The imported variables are accessed through their offset.

-- The ESP32 doesn't supply a floating point division instruction.
+- The ESP32 doesn't supply a floating-point division instruction.
 A function called by the generated code is added.

 - The Module Static Base address (SB) is loaded in register a2